Karen Mulder: Personal life

-Abuse, legal issues, and mental health
+Allegations, legal issues, and mental health

-On 31 October 2001, Mulder was interviewed on the France 2 show Tout le monde en parle (Everyone is Talking About It) hosted by Thierry Ardisson in front of a live studio audience.

-During the show's taping, Mulder claimed that various people had raped her, including police officers, politicians, members of her former agency Elite Model Management, and Albert II, Prince of Monaco.
+On 31 October 2001, Mulder was interviewed on the France 2 show Tout le monde en parle (Everyone is Talking About It), hosted by Thierry Ardisson in front of a live studio audience.
+During the show's taping, Mulder alleged that she had been raped by a family friend since the age of 2, and that various figures had later raped her, including police officers, politicians, members of her former agency Elite Model Management, and Albert II, Prince of Monaco.
+She would later retract the allegations, except for her early childhood abuse.
+The show did not air, as its creators were concerned about her mental state.
+Days later, Mulder repeated her allegations to a weekly magazine, VSD.

-The producers of the show did not broadcast the interview, and the recording was erased.
-Her parents blamed her troubles on drugs.

-Days later, Mulder repeated her allegations, this time to a weekly magazine in an interview conducted in her Paris apartment.
-Within hours of the interview, her sister Saskia arrived and took her to Villa Montsouris, a psychiatric hospital specializing in such disorders as depression, anxiety, and delirium, where she stayed for five months.
-The stay reportedly was paid for by Elite models president Gérald Marie, her employer and one of the accused.
-It came after the BBC caught Marie on hidden camera trying to give a 15-year-old model £300 for sex, and bragging about Elite Model Look competitors he would sleep with that year.
+Mulder's parents blamed her drugs and lack of eating, stating "when we visited her in Paris we could see for ourselves.
+Everywhere there were notebooks full of her tangled thoughts and mad ideas.
+She was accusing everyone and everything.
+It was awful to read them".
+Mulder was hospitalised at Villa Montsouris psychiatric facility for five months.
+The stay was reportedly paid for by Elite models president Gérald Marie, her employer and one of the accused.
+Her parents supported her hospitalization.

+The French police began an investigation into Mulder's allegations.

+Following release from the hospital, Mulder retracted her allegations.
+She stated that she had "gone overboard" in response to her childhood sexual abuse, and had tried to kill herself.

 On 10 December 2002, after suffering for years from chronic depression, Mulder went into a coma after she overdosed on sleeping pills in an apparent suicide attempt.
 She left no note.
 She was rushed to the American Hospital in Neuilly after neighbors found her passed out on the floor of the Paris apartment on exclusive Avenue Montaigne where she was staying with friends.
 Mulder's parents flew from the Netherlands to be by her side along with former fiancé Jean-Yves Le Fur.
 Le Fur was reportedly one of the people who found Mulder unconscious upon his arrival at the apartment after Mulder had not answered several of his telephone calls.
 She awoke from her coma the next day.

-On 1 July 2009, it was reported that Mulder was arrested in Paris for threatening to attack her plastic surgeon.
+On 1 July 2009, it was reported that Mulder was arrested in Paris for leaving irate and threatening voicemails for her plastic surgeon.

+In 2026, Mulder said to German Vogue that she was forced to retract her 2001 allegations, being "locked away" and "silenced".
+She also confirmed that she never met Jeffrey Epstein, a rumour that appeared following the release of the Epstein Files.